leongaban/edge-currency-decred/README.md

     npm run updot
     ```

 `updot` is a tool to copy needed files from peer dependencies into the node_modules of the project it is run in.
 This replaces the need for `npm link` which is broken in React Native.
-In this setup, it will copy `airbitz-cli` and `airbitz-currency-shitcoin` into `airbitz-cli-react-native/node_modules`.
-During development, run `npm run updot` after making any changes to `airbitz-currency-shitcoin` or `airbitz-cli`
+In this setup, it will copy `airbitz-cli` and `airbitz-currency-decred` into `airbitz-cli-react-native/node_modules`.
+During development, run `npm run updot` after making any changes to `airbitz-currency-decred` or `airbitz-cli`

 The CLI mobile app uses React Native and iOS/Android.
 As of 2017-08-08, you will need to use iOS/Xcode to run the CLI tool.
 Install React Native first: